BoggyBumblebee/devhealth-digital-signage/README.md

 [CircuitPython Libraries](https://circuitpython.org/libraries)

-- adafruit_matrixportal - this library is the main library used with the MatrixPortal.
+- adafruit_matrixportal - this library is the main library used with the MatrixPortal
 - adafruit_bitmap_font - we have fancy font support, and it's easy to make new fonts.
 This library reads and parses font files
 - adafruit_display_text - not surprisingly, it displays text on the screen
 - adafruit_lis3dh.mpy - this library is used for the onboard accelerometer to detect the orientation of the MatrixPortal

+## Installation

+To use with CircuitPython, you need to first install the above libraries, into the lib folder on your CIRCUITPY drive.
+Ensure that you have also copied (and updated with your secrets) the `secrets.py`.
+Finally, you need to update `code.py` with the code from this repository.